yibo-geomatique/dashboard/Data/Datasources.md

 # Datasources

-List of datasources potentially relevant for the dashboard, and associated comments
+List of datasources mentioned, investigated, possibly used for the dashboard.
+The purpose of this registry is not to duplicate existing catalogues but rather to log and share feedback on their relevance and usability in the dashboard context.
+A datasource can be : a product, a project, a web portal.

 *******
  1. [BDTOPO-FR](#BDTOPO-FR)